gahmed2/QuizAppUpdated/README.md

 - Making Toast to tell the user whether he/she passed the quiz or not.
 - Adding integers.xml to call integer values from it in java code.
 - Updating Intent message when hitting Share button.
+- Resizing Background Image to load on devices that have limited resources.